DK26/wrapin-py/README.md

 1. __*Single file*__, independent of any runtime environment, can be embedded with third-party libraries while offering more advanced APIs, such that are not part of the core Python libraries which are provided by default in the sandboxed environment
    - __Caveat:__ In restricted, stripped environments, this can work as long as your binary does not try to use dynamically linked APIs which may be restricted or completely missing in that sandboxed environment (e.g. `cmake` or native `OpenSSL`).

-2. Using a strongly typed, statically compiled programming language for complex projects, that is also highly performant, can help find problems long before they reach production, especially for rare, invisible, cases.
+2. Written in a strongly typed, statically compiled programming language for a complex project, can detect potential problems at compile-time, long before they reach production, especially for the rare, "invisible" bug cases that camouflage themselves within tons of code so they can show up at the worse moment in production.

-3. Can provide you with bare-metal performance for heavy calculations.
+3. It can provide you with bare-metal performance for some heavy calculations.

 </details>